AndrewC1998/website/content/home/experience.md

 company_url = "https://www.imperial.ac.uk/mathematics/postgraduate/doctoral-programme/current-students/key-contacts/"
 location = "London"
 date_start = "2020-09-01"
-date_end = ""
+date_end = "2023-09-1"
-description = """Alongside my research at Imperial, I am also the PhD Statistics Representative.
-As an PhD rep, it is my job to plan events, engage the students and enable an open dialogue between the staff and the students. """
+description = """As the PhD Mathematics Student Representative at Imperial College London for three years, I played an active role in enhancing the student experience.
+I organised regular reading groups, coordinated weekly coffee and cake socials to foster community, and successfully planned department-wide events like the Christmas party and Termly maths quizzes.
+I also engaged with Chalkdust magazine, addressed welfare concerns, and championed the needs of PhD students.
+Additionally, I was part of the committee that renovated the common room, and I participated in broader university-wide meetings and initiatives to represent the interests of the mathematics PhD community."""
 +++